BeCreative-Germany/YLESS/README.md

 YLESS use the YAML-format it is very easy to read and to extend and the big factor for me is that YAML is not a nobody in the world of programming so i think lots of people will like it.
 You can write your own template function in pure Javascript and all variables or function are available:

+Notice: This project by me is very new and it has currently no status for publishing.

 ####Access of template variables
 `this.<variableName>`